plone/training/docs/mastering-plone/upgrade_steps.md

 We create the required site structure if it does not exist yet making extensive use of `plone.api` as discussed in the chapter {doc}`api`.

-Have a look at ZMI import steps http://localhost:8080/Plone/portal_setup/manage_importSteps to find the updgrade step id for the type uprade.
+Have a look at ZMI import steps http://localhost:8080/Plone/portal_setup/manage_importSteps to find the upgrade step id for the type upgrade.

 ```{figure} _static/import_steps.png
 :alt: Import steps